Aliases for PRKCQ Gene

 GeneCards Summary for PRKCQ Gene

 PRKCQ (Protein Kinase C, Theta) is a Protein Coding gene.
 Diseases associated with PRKCQ include gastrointestinal stromal tumor.
-Among its related pathways are PI-3K cascade and Signaling by GPCR.
+Among its related pathways are Development VEGF signaling via VEGFR2 - generic cascades and IL-2 Pathway.
 GO annotations related to this gene include identical protein binding and ubiquitin-protein transferase activity.
 An important paralog of this gene is PRKCB.

 UniProtKB/Swiss-Prot for PRKCQ Gene